TuSKan/ggplot/docs/TRANSFORMS.md

 ### 8.1 The interface explosion problem

-Concern: every transform option becomes its own type (BinOption, SmoothOption, DensityOption, ...).
+Concern: every transform option becomes its own type (BinOption, NormalizeOption, ...).
 Today you have one `stat.Options` struct with all fields.

 Response: that's the point.
 Today, `stat.Options.Bandwidth` is meaningful only for `stat.Density`; setting it on `stat.Bin` is silently ignored.
 The current design pretends one config covers all stats.
 The new design respects the type system.
 The cost is ~7 option types instead of 1 struct; the benefit is compile-time validation that you don't set `WithBandwidth` on `BinX`.

+**Status:** ✅ Resolved.
+Each transform has its own option type.

 ### 8.2 Performance: the per-transform allocations

-Concern: each Transform.Apply returns a new TransformOutput, and chaining N transforms allocates N intermediate datasets.
+Concern: each Transform.Apply returns a new TransformResult, and chaining N transforms allocates N intermediate datasets.

 Response: each step today already allocates a new dataset (look at `binStat.Compute` returning `newFloat64Dataset(...)`).
-The composition model adds a thin TransformInput/Output wrapper struct (3 fields, all already paid for) per step — negligible overhead.
-The deeper performance question is whether transforms can share intermediate buffers, which is a Dataset-engine concern.
-Your existing `dataset.Dataset.Collect(ctx)` is the materialization point; composed transforms can stay lazy through `Apply` chains and only materialize at the end, matching today's behavior.
+The composition model adds a thin TransformInput/Result wrapper struct (2 fields, all already paid for) per step — negligible overhead. `RunPipeline` handles inter-stage materialization of lazy datasets, and the last stage stays lazy — the caller handles final `Collect`.

+**Status:** ✅ Resolved. `RunPipeline` materializes lazily between stages.

 ### 8.3 The position/transform split